-Notes: The table reports the log differences in total population between 2014 and 2019.
-Column 1 shows the 2014-15 log differences in total population.
-Column 2 shows the 2014-16 log differences in total population.
-The control group consists of municipalities within the state of Bavaria matched with treated municipalities through a Mahalanobis distance.
-I compare the treated locations to matched Mahalanobis nearest neighbors.
+Notes: The table reports the simple differences in unemployment shares for all years from 2015 to 2020.
+Column 1 shows the 2014-15 simple differences in unemployment share.
+Column 2 shows the 2014-16 simple differences in unemployment share and so on.
+The control group consists of municipalities inside of the state of Bavaria matched with treated municipalities in Bavaria through a Mahalanobis distance.
+I compare the treated municipality to its Mahalanobis nearest neighbor.
+The average 2014-19 difference in unemployment share between treated, and matched municipalities is around -0.06 percentage points.